rgambord/c99-doc/doc/sections/7/23/3/2/index.rst

 .. _9899_7.23.3.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.23.3.2p2>`

-:ref:`2 <9899_7.23.3.2p2>` The ctime function converts the calendar time pointed to by timer to local time in the form of a string.
+The ctime function converts the calendar time pointed to by timer to local time in the form of a string.
 It is equivalent to

 ::